10 surprising facts about energy in the USA

 USA 's first Electric Car with some gentlemen inside (Black and white)

-6. Investment of the U.S. in Renewables
+6. The Rapid Growth of U.S. Renewables

 Wind Turbine Generators